-The Group was during 2022 and 2023 the employer for the rig owner's General Manager and the Risk, Insurance & Compliance Manager, who both are providing services for the four rig owning companies in the Odfjell Drilling Group.
+The Group was during 2023 the employer for the rig owner's General Manager and the Risk, Insurance & Compliance Manager, who both are providing services for the four rig owning companies in the Odfjell Drilling Group.
+In December 2023 the personnel was transferred to another company in the Odfjell Drilling Ltd Group.

-Companies in the Odfjell Rig III Ltd. Group also procures management services from ultimate parent company Odfjell Drilling Ltd., and operational services from Odfjell Drilling AS, a company in the Odfjell Drilling Ltd. Group.
-This includes provision for the executive management group functions including CEO and CFO in Odfjell Drilling AS.
-The cost of these services are included in other operating expenses.:
+Companies in the Odfjell Rig III Ltd. Group procure management services from the ultimate parent company Odfjell Drilling Ltd., and operational services from Odfjell Drilling AS, a company in the Odfjell Drilling Ltd. Group.
+This includes provision for the executive management Group functions including CEO and CFO in Odfjell Drilling AS.
+The cost of these services are included in other operating expenses.